koernerclaudia/CMDB-Live/README.md

 ### Tech Stack - MERN - MongoDB, Express, ReactJS, NodeJS

-### The goals was to:

-- provide a database of movies that users can browse through (currently, I have about 150 movies in there)
-- search & filter movies by alphabet and by genre
-- the opportunity to make a list of favourites in the profile section
-- users can set up an account, login, (CURRENTLY NOT WORKING: update and delete their account)

 ## Backend:

 Part 1 of this project dealt with setting up a **database and Rest API** from scratch to use as a backend - [Go here](https://github.com/koernerclaudia/CMDB) to find out more about...